chxrlix/Blimbus-Game-Obsidian-Board/Game Script/Chapter 1/Blimbening Intro.md

 b4: "Overall though, I just want to fit in!"
 (Blimbus walking, smiling.)

-b5: "So I... am ready for this job interview!!"
+b5: "So when my pal Donny called in a favor, I was first on the scene!"
 (Back view of Blimbus, cut to his smiling face, cut to the same smiling face in his bathroom mirror.
 B ends.)

+b6: "If I wasn't horribly late."

 (An alarm on an old looking phone rings on the edge of his sink.
-"Reminder, your interview with COMPANY NAME starts in 5 minutes!")
+"Reminder, your activity: TOILS FOR PANCAKE MAN starts in 5 minutes!")

-b6: "Oh...!"
+b7: "Oh...!"

-b7: "FFFFFFFIDDLESTICKS, I'M GONNA BE LATE!!!"
+b8: "FFFFFFFIDDLESTICKS, I'M GONNA BE LATE!!!"

 (B² starts playing as a montage ensues that mirrors the prior sequence.
 He rushes out of the door, bumping into a few Bophites that he waved to in the earlier montage.
 While he runs down the road, the camera pans back up to the sky, where the logo for the game fades onscreen.)